Have a concern that needs to be addressed?

 Simply schedule an appointment to get started!
 Make an Appointment

 Click here to learn more about support for quitting smoking and other tobacco products.

 Individualized nutritional consultations

 Registered Dietician Sarah is available for individual nutrition consultations in Health Services, every 1st Wednesday of the month from 2-4pm (2/1, 3/1, 4/5, and 5/3) .
 Please make an appointment through Health Services.

 She will also be on campus this fall for drop-in sessions to help you make healthy choices.
 August 31 from 3-5pm in the Fitness Center; October 12 from 12-3pm in Connecticut Hall; November 9 from 12-2pm in Adanti Student Center Food Court.

-Southern Connecticut State University's Sexual Assault Response Team (SART) is designed to provide a collaborative victim-centered team response to sexual violence.
+Southern Connecticut State University's Support and Resource Team (SART) is designed to provide a collaborative victim-centered team response to sexual violence.
 The mission of SART is to provide services that ensure a transition from victim to survivor for every individual whose life is impacted by sexual violence.
-The SART members can provide a survivor with many supportive options including counseling, medical attention, judicial services, advocacy, referrals, and general information regarding sexual violence.
+SART members can provide a survivor with many supportive options including counseling, medical attention, judicial services, advocacy, referrals, and general information regarding sexual violence.
 Should a survivor choose to file a police report, the University Police and Violence Prevention, Victim Advocacy and Support Center (VPAS) staff will assist the individual with the reporting process.
-We will strive to empower the survivor to make their own decisions by providing on- and off-campus resources, offer support as needed, and hold perpetrators accountable.
+We strive to empower the survivor to make their own decisions by providing on- and off-campus resources, offer support as needed, and hold perpetrators accountable.
 The SART members will keep confidentiality to the best of their ability.

 For information or to report sexual violence, students may contact any member of the team.
 Please visit the Violence Prevention, Victim Advocacy and Support Center website at www.SouthernCT.edu/sart/ for team members' contact information and details of services.